crsl4/phylogenetics-class/lecture-notes/lecture2.md

 - very difficult cases
     - phylogenomic inconsistency due to short internal branches
     - Branches are short when diversification has occurred rapidly through time, and the problem becomes more complex when the speciation event was too ancient, with progressive loss of the historical signal through multiple substitutions

-### Conclusions
-- Importance of data quality
-- We need better models: joint if possible
-- Don't disregard potential software error
-- Interesting notion of computational footprint

-# In-class exercise: Case studies in HAL 2.1

-**Time:** 20 minutes in breakout rooms and 10 minutes for presentations (5 minutes per group)

-**Instructions:** In breakout rooms, review the case study assign to your group and design a 5-minute presentation for the whole class where you answer the question: Which specific cost of over-simplification is illustrated in this case study and what tools were used to address it?
-Connect your answer to the concepts in the [Concept Flowchart](#concept-flowchart).

-**Case studies:** [HAL 2.1](https://hal.inria.fr/PGE/hal-02535366) Section 4.
-Group 1 will go over Case Study in 4.1 and Group 2 will go over Case Study in 4.2.

-**Presentation slides:** Use [these google slides](https://docs.google.com/presentation/d/1kiFcuAt9MpmynXc-PFocqX4RTFmb3VtMMr_S0XZJ_R0/edit?usp=sharing) to plan your presentations.